TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Database/ApiEntryPoints/Index.rst

 delete()
 %%%%%%%%

 Create a `DELETE FROM` query.
-The methods requires the table name to drop data from.
+The method requires the table name to drop data from.
 Classic usage:

 .. code-block:: php